codepath/site-week2-project2-student-store-starter/README.md

 ### Stretch Features

 - [x] Users can click to expand the shopping cart in the left navigation.
-- [ ] Users can click the '+' button on a product cart to increment that product in the shopping cart.
+- [x] Users can click the '+' button on a product cart to increment that product in the shopping cart.
-- [ ] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
+- [x] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
 - [ ] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
-- [x] Add go back button from the extra information about products Your choice!
+- [x] Add go back button from the extra information about products, add links to the social media icons Your choice!
 (Replace this bullet explaining what you implemented.
 Example: Users can leave ratings for products they have purchased.)

 ## *Week 3* Application Features